-The digital avatar-based learning interface enables underserved learner communities such as in prison or probation service to go on to the platform and select a learner that is representative of themselves, and their particular circumstances.
+The digital avatar-based learning interface enables underserved learner communities to go on to the platform and select a learner that is representative of themselves, and their particular circumstances.
 As the avatars on the platform have been developed from thousands of previous learners it adds a ‘lived experience’ component that resonates with an underserved learner.
 You can reflect on avatar experiences that they’ve been through in the past and pull out different experiences and expertise that they’ve developed through those experiences.

-You will be able to access the avatar learner journey© on your mobile phone or tablet or on a computer 24/7 or in most public libraries or community centres soon.
+You will be able to access the avatar learner journey© on your mobile phone, tablet or computer 24/7 or in most public libraries or community centres soon.
 You can register your interest via the sign up form to be the first to hear when the platform is launching.

 You can also call our avatar Freephone helpline on 0191 207177 if you don’t have access to the internet and want to find out more.